hopeVaughn/folder_map/README.md

 ## Technologies used

-- TypeScript for both front-end and back-end development
+- TypeScript for front-end development
 - React as the front-end framework
 - Tailwind CSS for styling